jbgledy/slate/source/includes/_sms.md

 {
   "status": 404,
   "statusCode": "NotFound",
-  "message": "Was not able to find a record for the criteria.", "_data" : []
+  "statusMessage": "Was not able to find a record for the criteria.", "_data" : []
 }
 ```